← Back to Blog

 What are the requirements for emergency signage and evacuation maps in short-term rentals in Nova Scotia?

-When it comes to short-term rentals in Nova Scotia, having proper emergency signage and evacuation maps isn't just a good idea - it's a must for guest safety.
 Property owners are responsible for making sure emergency exits and pathways are clearly marked with visible signs.
-Additionally, detailed evacuation maps should be displayed either in common areas or inside each rental unit.
+Detailed evacuation maps should be displayed either in common areas or inside each rental unit.
 These signs and maps need to be easy to read, well-lit, and meet local fire safety regulations.
+Evacuation maps should highlight the location of emergency exits, fire extinguishers, and designated assembly points outside the property.

 How can older properties in Nova Scotia be brought up to current fire safety and egress standards?